wa-canyons/wa-canyons.github.io/collections/_posts/2022-01-01-Sediment-Core-Microstructure.md

-# Step 3. cut & polish.
+# Step 3.
+Cut & polish.

 This part of the guide is easy: I outsource this!
 I send my cured blocks to [Precision Petrographics](https://precisionpetrographics.com/), and even though this work is uncommon for them, they are always good at following directions and meeting my needs.
 Don't be afraid to send your beloved blocks to them.

-# iv. digital imagery.
+# iv.
+Digital imaging.

 The goal here is to get the highest resolution imagery possible within financial reason.
 One solution is to repurpose a scanner for photograph slides.
 The [Plustek OpticFilm 8100](https://plustek.com/us/products/film-photo-scanners/opticfilm-8100/) has a max DPI of 7200, and costs <$300.
 You can 3D print your own slide insert, or just adapt the one it comes with.
-Carleton's Cam Davidson has done the former, I do the latter.
+Dedicated mineralogists will do the former, but I save some time and stick with the latter.